 The Best Time to Start

 You can start gardening practically at any time of the year.
 There is always some work to be done and some plants that can be sown or transplanted.
-However, the best time to start plowing the garden is spring, in particular, the month of March for sowing, April, and May for transplanting already formed plants.
-By starting in spring, it will be possible to take advantage of the summertime heat for the ripening of vegetables to fruit, obtaining abundant harvests.
-This is the most suitable growing cycle for most vegetables & plants.
+However, the best time to start plowing the garden is spring, particularly the month of March for sowing, April, and May for transplanting already formed plants.
+By starting in spring, it will be possible to take advantage of the summertime heat to rip vegetables to fruit, obtaining abundant harvests.
+It is the most suitable growing cycle for most vegetables & plants.

 To sow in spring, however, it is necessary to start working earlier.
 The best thing to do is to till the soil between autumn and winter.
 In this way, the soil will be stirred up, oxygenated, and enriched with organic fertilizing substances.
 It will start to get active and will have time to structure itself better.
 The microorganisms present will process the fertilizers, “digesting” them and making them available to the plants.
-The autumn rains and the winter frosts will improve the physical structure of the soil.
+The autumn rains and the winter frosts will improve the soil’s physical structure.
 The result will be a soft and fertile substrate, ready to welcome horticultural plants.

 Tips: In the case of sandy soil, this destroys the upper humus layer and brings less nutrient-rich soil to the surface.